JSONFN21/SDE-Assessment/README.md

     - .env should never be pushed to github, always push template only

 - navigate to apps/backend
-- run npx prisma generate
+- run "npx prisma generate"
     - When to do this: first setup and after schema changes
-- run npm run prisma:migrate
+- run "npm run prisma:migrate"
     - When to do this: first setup and whenever new migrations exist

 - go back to root (../..)